 Between 2012 and 2013, MaryAnn Anselmo experienced a lifetime of tragedies.
 First, she suddenly loses her son.
 A month later, a car accident nearly kills her and her father, leaving her unable to sing and work as a jazz singer.
 And then she is diagnosed with glioblastoma.

-Although genomic sequencing was relatively new at the time, she gambled on gene research over chemotherapy, and miraculously survived.
-Her story isn't just harrowing, it's inspirational.
+Although genomic sequencing was relatively new at the time, she gambled on gene research over chemotherapy and miraculously survived.
+The story she documents in A Series of Catastophes and Miracles isn't just harrowing, it's inspirational.

 Best Books for Loved Ones & Family Members of Cancer Patients